sgraham/sgraham.github.io/_posts/2024-12-22-worked-example-of-copy-and-patch-compilation.markdown

      / \   / \
     b   c f   g
 ```
-and when flattened into an array representing a in post-order[^3] walk
+and when flattened into an array representing a post-order[^3] walk we
-we have this:
+have this:

 ```
 00: NAME (lval) 'a'